shinnn/grunt-merge-data/README.md

 This is an additional data that will be merged together with the sources files.

-This option will overrides existing data of the source files.
+This option will overrides existing data of source files.
 For example, when `option.data` is `{data1: 'something'}`, the data of `data1.json` won't be reflected in the output.

 #### options.space
 Type: `Number`, `String`
 Default value: `null`

-This option will be directly passed to `space` argument of `JSON.stringify`.
-You can control indent style of output file with this option.
+This option will be directly passed to the [`space` argument](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify#space_argument) of `JSON.stringify`.
+You can control indent style of output file.

 #### options.asConfig
 Type: `String`, `Boolean`